kurisufriend/shttpile/readme.txt

-/technically/ standards-compliant http 1.1 server
+soon to be a /technically/ standards-compliant http 1.1 server

 spec'd to RFC 2616